Understanding transit operators’ workplace needs

 7 questions for PhD student Pranav Srikanth

-On April 4, 2024, join the UW community for Husky Giving Day to raise funds that support UW students and programs.
-Your donation supports students like Pranav through the DEOHS Environmental Health Student Support Fund, which helps graduate students pay for research-related expenses, including travel and conference presentations to share their research.
+On April 4, 2024, the UW community raised funds for Husky Giving Day that supported UW students and programs.
+Your donations supported students like Pranav through the DEOHS Environmental Health Student Support Fund, which helps graduate students pay for research-related expenses, including travel and conference presentations to share their research.

 With the support of the Environmental Health Student Support Fund, Pranav Srikanth recently presented research related to transit workers’ exposure to passenger drug use at the 2024 Cascadia Symposium on Environmental, Occupational and Population Health in Blaine, Washington.